Top Ten Things to Do in Acadia Parish

 2. Antique Stores

-The town of Rayne is known as the Frog Capital of Louisiana, home to one of the state’s best fests (the Rayne Frog Festival, taking place May 10-12, 2018).
+The town of Rayne is known as the Frog Capital of Louisiana, home to one of the state’s best fests (the Rayne Frog Festival).
 Rayne is also a laid-back, traditional Louisiana town with awesome, off-the-beaten-path antique shops.
 Worthmore’s 5-10-25 Cent Store, built in 1936 and hardly changed since, is a trove of memorabilia and vintage goods.
 Antiques on the Avenue has souvenirs from yesteryear that you’ll want to take home from your travels.
 Art Deco objects, vintage cameras and furnishings — you name it.
 Not only that, but Antiques on the Avenue also sells locally made items including jewelry.
 Stop by and see what’s in store.

 3. Golf Courses

 Check out golfing, Cajun style, at Bayou Bend Golf & Health Club.
 This challenging 18-hole, par-71 course offers visitors a chance to see the outdoors and more, with an on-site fitness center, pool, tennis court, restaurant and bar.
 Or head over to Cajun Pine Golf Club for a fun round or two at this 9-hole golf course.

 Louisiana’s year-round warm weather means that any season is good for hand-dipped ice cream from Candyland Cottage.
 This small-town business has just about everything you’d need to satisfy your sweet tooth cravings.
 Fifty-plus flavors of jelly beans, handmade fudge, saltwater taffy, truffles, ice cream and vintage candies that you’ll remember from when you were a kid, make this a favorite stop for families.